getredash/website/src/pages/kb/open-source/admin-guide/maintenance.md

 Using Docker based instances;

-1. you can flush redis by running `docker exec -it redash_redis_1 redis-cli flushall`.
-Restart container with `docker restart redash_redis_1`.
+1. check redis dump size: `docker exec -it redash-redis-1 la -la` or `docker compose exec redis ls -la`.
-2. check redis dump size: `docker exec -it redash_redis_1 la -la`.
+2. you can flush redis by running `docker exec -it redash-redis-1 redis-cli flushall` or `docker compose exec redis redis-cli flushall`.
+Restart the process/container with `docker restart redash-redis-1` or `docker compose restart redis`.

 ## Changing the Number of Workers